makersacademy/news-summary-challenge/README.md

 # News Summary challenge

-* Feel free to use Google, your notes, books, etc. but work on your own.
-* If you refer to the solution of another coach or student, please put a link to that in your README.
-* If you have a partial solution, **still check in a partial solution** and send in a pull request.
-* You must submit a pull request to this repo with your code by 9am Monday morning.

-## Challenge

-As usual please start by forking this repo.

-You'll create an app that summarises the news.

 ### Guidance

 Make sure to look at this [guidance](https://github.com/makersacademy/course/blob/master/further_javascript/frontend_single_page_app_guidance.md)!
 It'll help you point yourself in the right direction when you're figuring out how to implement some of the trickier things.